balancer/scaffold-balancer-v3/README.md

 #### 0.2.4 Deploy Contracts

-The following command runs the script from `DeployFactoryAndPool.s.sol` which deploys a pool factory, deploys mock tokens, deploys a new pool using the factory, and finally initializes the pool using the mock tokens\*
+The following command runs the script from `DeployFactoryAndPool.s.sol` which deploys a pool factory, deploys mock tokens, deploys a new pool using the factory, and finally initializes the pool using the mock tokens.
+This is all done from the DEPLOYER wallet associated to the `DEPLOYER_PRIVATE_KEY` specified in the `.env`.
+It receives mock tokens, deploys the pool factory, and initializes the newly created pool with the some mock tokens.
+It carries these deployments out on an anvil local fork of the Sepolia test network.

 ```bash
 yarn deploy:all
 ```

-\*Mock tokens and BPT are sent to the PK specified in the `foundry/.env` file

 #### 0.2.5 Start Frontend